 BECAUSE WHEN I was 19 years old, I certainly never tried to get into a bar with someone else's ID.
 I never ran any stoplights right in front of a police officer, (sideways, no less).
 And I absolutely positively did not inhale even once during my college years.
 So the view is just fine from this high horse as I explain that Oregon State student-athletes represent the Institution must be held to a higher standard.

 And I've got more righteous indignation for you.
 I will not have my sport populated by these ruffians.
 I expect the players who are fortunate enough to receive a full college education, (while they generate millions in revenue for others while sometimes living at or near the poverty line) to be reckless, violent, and full of fury -- but only between whistles and on the gridiron.
 I expect them, nay demand, for them to be perfect schoolboys the moment they set foot off of the field of play.

 I'd like to continue but my sarcasm meter just exploded.
 So let me be serious for a moment.

-.
+THESE ARE THE times it has to be tough to be Mike Riley.
 In all reality, Marable being busted twice in such a short time frame is going to be received poorly by any- and everyone in Beaver Nation and I have to think he is looking -- at the very least -- at a multiple game suspension.